xfides/smoothScrollTo-concept/README.md

   Next, we add an event listener to the navigation and prevent the default behavior of clicked link targets within it to discard immediate transition.

   Then we need to calculate the element to which the scroll will be performed.
-The function `getScrollTargetElem` do it an is described [below](#function-getscrolltargetelem-get-target-to-which-it-needs-to-scroll-table-of-contents).
+The function `getScrollTargetElem` do it as is described [below](#function-getscrolltargetelem-get-target-to-which-it-needs-to-scroll-table-of-contents).

   In the end, the magic of smooth scrolling will happen.
 The function `smoothScrollTo` will be [responsible](#function-smoothscrollto-and-its-basic-variables-table-of-contents) for this.